 Potere: can or may ,when asking for permission or being allowed (or not allowed) to do something

 - Posso uscire un momento? – Can I leave for a second?

 - I bambini non posso guardare la tv di sera tardi – Children are not allowed to watch TV late

 Potere does not express the ability to do something, like English.
-In Italian, is always the verb SAPERE that does it:
+In Italian, is the verb SAPERE (to know) that does it:

 - So cantare – I can sing